 Grant awards are based on funds available, panel rankings, and RACC’s work to increase investment in under-represented communities.

-- Read the full Arts3C Grant Program guidelines for the Fall 2023 cycle (PDF).
+- Read the full Arts3C Grant Program guidelines for the Spring 2024 cycle (PDF).

 - Download the Arts3C FAQ here or find the answers to frequently asked questions below.

 - An Info Session was held via Zoom on Wednesday, August 16, 2023.
 Click the link to view the recording.

 - Spring 2024 Award announcements will be made by April 30, 2024.
 See a list of the Fall 2023 cycle awards made on December 15, 2023.